-In the late 1860s and early 1870s, the Ku Klux Klan inflicted terror and violence on black Southerners in an effort to intimidate them and influence elections.
+In the late 1860s and early 1870s, the Ku Klux Klan inflicted terror and violence on Black Southerners in an effort to intimidate them and influence elections.
 Abram Colby, an African American legislator from Georgia, was a victim of Klan violence.
 An excerpt from his 1872 testimony, given before a congressional committee formed to investigate violence against freedpeople in the South, is presented here.
-This is Handout 10.1 (p.
-176) of The Reconstruction Era and the Fragility of Democracy.

 Colby: On the 29th of October 1869, [the Klansmen] broke my door open, took me out of bed, took me to the woods and whipped me three hours or more and left me for dead.
 They said to me, “Do you think you will ever vote another damned Radical ticket?”
 I said, “If there was an election tomorrow, I would vote the Radical ticket.”
 They set in and whipped me a thousand licks more, with sticks and straps that had buckles on the ends of them.